legomenon/hapax/README.md

 Hapax is a Rust command-line interface (CLI) tool for finding the frequency of words in files.
 This tool provides a simple and efficient way to analyze the frequency of words in a given text file.
 Getting Started

+## Performance
+The app processed approximately **6 million** words per second, while without logging, the app processed around **10 million** words per second.
+This indicates that logging has a significant impact on the app's performance, as expected.
+Furthermore, the app's performance is influenced by various factors, such as the input data size, system processing speed,logging settings, lemmatization, junk words, ouput type.
+Therefore, users can optimize the app's performance by adjusting these factors based on their specific requirements.
+The performance of the CLI app was evaluated on a Ryzen 4500U 6 core 4GHz processor.

-To get started with TFA, first, clone the repository and navigate to the root directory of the project.
+## To get started
+first, clone the repository and navigate to the root directory of the project.
 Then, run the following command to build the project:

 ```sh